geekypedia/Rester/README.md

 #### Manage and modify your database

-If you don't have an existing database, and you just installed mysql and you are looking for a quick light-weight tool to manage your MySQL, you are in luck.
-RESTer bundles an awsome open-source tool (Courtesy of Adminer) that you can use to create and manage your MySQL.
+If you don't have an existing database, and you just installed mysql and you are looking for a quick light-weight tool to manage your MySQL, you are in luck. pRESTige bundles an awsome open-source tool (Courtesy of Adminer) that you can use to create and manage your MySQL.
 Just hit this link.

 <a href="http://localhost:8080/db" target="_blank">`http://localhost:8080/db`</a>.